U.S. Dharma Teachers'

-16 core Dharma principles to address Climate Change, and how Dharma practitioners can engage
+16 core Dharma principles to address Climate Change, & how Dharma practitioners can engage

 The following dharma principles directly apply to the issue of climate disruption